mimolabs/mimolabs.github.io/_posts/2018-04-05-preparing-for-gdpr.markdown

 *Check list!*

 - Ensure your provider is actually compliant with the GDPR.
-- Ensure there's a cookie policy on the splash pages.
-- Ensure there are terms on the splash pages.
-- Ensure there's a privacy policy on the splash pages.
-- Designate a person to be a data controller.
+- Ensure the user can opt-in to data processing & marketing messages
 - Update your terms.

 If you're capturing emails, make sure you terms explicitly state this.
 Make sure they explain where these emails are and what they're used for.